klks/CPH-F206_Reversing_Notes/README.md

 <img src="./imgs/KiCad_Calculator.png" alt="drawing" width="400"><br>

 # Ordering & Testing PCB
-After weeks of tracing and schematic drawing, PCB's are sent for fabrication.<br>
+After weeks of tracing and schematic drawing, PCB's are sent for fabrication.
+When placing components, i mimicked the layout of the original board, this was done to make circuit debugging easier<br>
 <img src="./imgs/JLCPCB_PCB.png" alt="drawing" width="400"><br>
 Below is a size comparison of the original and recreated PCB.<br>
 <img src="./imgs/PCB_Size_Comparison.jpg" alt="drawing" width="400"><br>